OSPF Configuration Module

 Interesting details:

-• Due to the propagation of default values, the OSPF area for R2-R3 link would be area 0 on R2 and area 1 on R3.
-The OSPF area thus needs to be specified within link definition, or within an individual node connected to a link.
+Due to the propagation of default values, the OSPF area for the R2-R3 link would be area 0 on R2 and area 1 on R3 – you have to specify the OSPF area within the link definition or an individual node connected to the link.

 Resulting Device Configurations